Valentin-Molina/ecn-integ-project/src/integ_description/README.md

 * A file "arm.urdf.xacro" which defines our RR robot and the onboard camera.
 * A "target.urdf" file to describe the target model.

-The camera is placed at the end of the end effector and only tracks targets in the XY plane.
+The camera is placed on the end effector and only tracks targets in the XY plane.
 The simulation is launched on Rviz.
 For a simulation on Gazebo, see the launch files in the integ_gazebo folder.

 ## Installation
 ***